 Allergies plague millions of Germans - almost every third person in the population is affected.
-In the case of an allergy, the immune system reacts to certain foreign but actually harmless substances with a wide variety of symptoms such as “stuffy nose”, watery eyes, skin rash and in severe cases even swelling of the face and neck or shortness of breath and can be life-threatening (anaphylactic shock ).
+In the case of an allergy, the immune system reacts to certain foreign but actually harmless substances with a wide variety of symptoms such as “stuffy nose”, watery eyes, skin rash and under certain circumstances swelling of the face and neck or shortness of breath and can be life-threatening (anaphylactic shock ).
 In most cases, an allergy is not triggered upon first contact with the substance, but only shows up after a sensitization phase, which can last hours, days or weeks.

 A distinction can be made between inhalation, contact and food allergies - depending on how the body is confronted with the triggering allergen.
 Inhalation allergies are, for example, hay fever or house dust mite allergies.
 Contact allergies include latex allergies, nickel allergies or allergies to fragrances and preservatives in cosmetic products.